matteo65/ZedmeeHash/README.md

 Currently C and Java versions are available.

-## About comparison functions
-The family of 32/64 bit hash functions is very numerous: SuperFastHash, FNV, djb2, PJW, Murmur

 ## Conclusion
-Zedmee demonstrates to have a quality of the dispersion of values close to an ideal Universal Hash Function, and shares this quality with Murmur3, while XX has a slightly lower quality as it has a distribution that in some cases differs (positively or negatively) from a random spread.
+Zedmee demonstrates to have an excellet quality of the dispersion, close to an ideal Universal Hash Function.
-In terms of speed, XX is certainly the best performing, even in the non-parallel version, but zedmee is only slightly lower and certainly faster than all other hash functions of similar quality.
-Therefore it can be said that zedmee combines maximum distribution performance, speed and simplicity which make it an ideal function for non-cryptographic hashing.
+It is simple, portable and produces same results in all platform.
+On the other hand it is slightly slower than XX and Murmur3.
+If the goal is the quality of the dispersion and have the same result on different platforms, ZedMee is certainly the algorithm to choose!